AMAECHI-KIZITO/BugWatchDog/README.md

-# DEBUGGER
+# BUGWATCHDOG

-An application that helps developers track and monitor the progress of their projects by logging bugs, creating milestones as well, creating collaborative groups and seeking help from senior developers where needed.
+This project allows developers to organize and document the challenges encountered in the course of a project development.
+It also connects developers through private inboxes as well as group chat feature.

 ## 👨🏽‍🍳Languages/Tools